vitalets/playwright-bdd/docs/guides/migration-v7.md

 > `paths` option is still allowed in BDD configuration, but under the hood it is  converted into `features` and will be deprecated in the future.

-### importTestFrom
+### Omit `importTestFrom`
-Since v7 BDD config option `importTestFrom` can be omitted in most cases.
-Now playwright-bdd automatically checks fixtures and detects optimal file to import test in spec files.
+Since v7 config option `importTestFrom` can be omitted in most cases.
+Now playwright-bdd automatically checks fixtures and detects optimal file to import test from.
 The only requirement - you should include these fixture files in `steps` option.

 Before:
 ```ts